reaper47/recipya/README.md

 ### Nightly Build

-A a portable, standalone build is available on the [releases page](https://github.com/reaper47/recipya/releases/tag/nightly).
+A portable, standalone build is available on the [releases page](https://github.com/reaper47/recipya/releases/tag/nightly).
 It is updated nightly.

 The following table lists the supported platforms and devices.
 It will help you decide which zip file to download if you do not know your computer's architecture.